Are you looking to drastically cut your expenses but aren't sure where to start?

 It turns out, there are many ways you can lower your household bills.
 By combining several methods for lowering your expenses, it’s possible to save several hundred dollars per month.

 Let's face it: Most of us have a lot of household expenses.
 One way to simplify your life and save money is to reduce your living expenses as much as possible.
 When you lower your monthly household expenses, you’ll have more money to invest in your future or pay off debt.

 In the following sections, I’m going to cover what to cut back on to save money.
 These tips apply to most people and, when combined, can save you thousands of dollars per year.

 1. Lower Your Cable TV/Internet Bill

 You might be paying too much for cable and internet.
 Many companies open an introductory rate to new subscribers.
 It is often possible to get this rate after they have raised your rate to the standard rate.

-The other way to cut spending is to drastically lower your expensive cable bill is by buying a compatible cable modem and a compatible cable box.
-Providers are required by law to provide a list of devices that work with their services.
+The other way to cut spending is to lower your expensive cable bill by buying a compatible cable modem and a compatible cable box.
+Providers are required to provide a list of devices that work with their services.